The X-Rite i1Display Pro OEM probe is a low cost tristimulus probe, and works with most display devices using contact and non-contact modes.

-Enable Visible Feedback enables the i1Display Pro's LED, providing feedback on the status of the probe - idle, or taking measurements.
+Enable Visible Feedback enables the i1Display Pro OEM's LED, providing feedback on the status of the probe - idle, or taking measurements.

 The LED will not match every measurement when readings are fast.

-Probe Matching is used to match the i1Display Pro Tristimulus to a Spectroradiometer, increasing the profile accuracy.
+Probe Matching is used to match a Tristimulus to a Spectroradiometer, increasing the profile accuracy.